-The Stock Option Plan dated for reference January 24, 2012, was last approved by Shareholders on March 22, 2019 and, under TSXV policies, must be approved and ratified by the Shareholders on an annual basis (please see "PARTICULARS OF MATTERS TO BE ACTED UPON - Annual Approval of Stock Option Plan" in this Circular).
+The Stock Option Plan dated for reference January 24, 2012, was last approved by Shareholders on March 19, 2021, and, under TSXV policies, must be approved and ratified by the Shareholders on an annual basis (please see "PARTICULARS OF MATTERS TO BE ACTED UPON - Annual Approval of Stock Option Plan" in this Circular).
+Effective February 9, 2021, the Board made certain minor housekeeping amendments to the Stock Option Plan which did not require Shareholder approval.
+These housekeeping amendments are in accordance with TSXV guidelines and did not require TSXV approval.

 The purpose of the Stock Option Plan is to advance the interests of the Corporation by encouraging equity participation in the Corporation through the acquisition of Common Shares by directors, officers, employees and consultants of the Corporation ("Service Providers").
 Below is a summary of the Stock Option Plan.